BLOG

 A RAMS document should be put in place if you can eliminate risk by other actions or measures.
 Here are the best tips for using RAMS:

-• Prepare a step-by-step guide on how to complete a task safely, covering every step
+- Prepare an ordered guide on how to complete a task safely, covering every step

 Do You Have To Review Your RAMS?